biggsbenjamin/fpgaconvnet-hls/README.md

 2. Anaconda
 3. yaml-cpp (version 0.5.3)

-Also, you will need to add the environmental variable `FPGACONVNET_ROOT` that points to the install directory of this repository.
+Also, you will need to add the environmental variable `FPGACONVNET_HLS` that points to the install directory of this repository.

 ### Vivado Setup